 Unless otherwise agreed, a minimum order of five (5) units of PuraStat applies.

 Orders below the minimum, or orders containing only Catheters and/or Applicators, will incur freight-in charges.
-3-DM will advise applicable fright-in charges at the time of order.
+3-DM will advise applicable freight-in charges at the time of order.

 3-DM reserves the right to amend the minimum order quantity or freight by notice or by specification in the Price List provided to the Customer from time to time.